 As a prototype, Stanford Researchers and the International Centre for Diarrhoeal Disease Research, Bangladesh are deploying the product.
 Lotus Water is developing a strategy for scaling its approach to water disinfection, one option being establishing an independent organization with full-time employees and a distribution network.
 Interview with representative

 The key parts are currently manufactured using 3D printers.
 All parts were purchased in Dhaka, Bangladesh with exception for the regulator and constant head tank.
+Interview with representative.
 Interview with representative

 The chlorinator is comprised of three core components—a venturi, a chlorine reservoir with a float valve (or constant-head tank), and a secondary chlorine reservoir.
 The venturi connects to the outflow of the hand pump and uses the venturi effect to draw in chlorine through an attached line.